 Installed libraries: libhistory.{a,so}, and libreadline.{a,so} libhistory Provides a consistent user interface for recalling lines of history libreadline Aids in the consistency of user interface across discrete programs that need to provide a command line interface

-Installed directories: /usr/include/readline, /usr/share/readline, /usr/share/doc/readline-6.1
+Installed directories: /usr/include/readline, /usr/share/doc/readline-6.2

 6.29.
-Bash-4.1
+Bash-4.2

 The Bash package contains the Bourne-Again SHell.

 6.29.1.
 Installation of Bash